diamond-nicholas/TicTacToe/README.md

 # TicTacToe
-In this project involves building a mock Tic Tac Toe game.
+This project involves building a mock Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming, getting users input and printing the result to the screen.

 # Getting Started